 CASE STUDY: PHONAK AND HEARING LIKE ME (ANGIE)

-In 2012, I was hired as a blogger for Phonak's community blog, Open Ears.
+In 2012, I was hired as a blogger for Phonak's community blog, Open Ears and its successor, HearingLikeMe.com.
 I wrote about my experiences of living with hearing loss, summarised medical research papers, and reviewed hearing technology.
-I'm now a member of the editorial team of Open Ears' successor, HearingLikeMe.com.
-In addition to being one of the writers, I am responsible for the optimisation of all the blog posts.

 "I have had the pleasure of working with Angie for over five years, in her role of freelance writer for Phonak.
 Angie always meets deadlines, even those with quick turnaround, and she has excellent writing skills in various content forms, including blog posts, personal narratives, and summaries of scientific research.